 For more general information on View capabilities, see one of the following topics:

 You are automatically granted View capability to external assets when the derived permissions site setting has been turned on for a site.
-This site setting is enabled by default if Tableau Online or Tableau Server is licensed with the Data Management Add-on.
-Without the Data Management Add-on, the site setting must be enabled manually for Tableau Server by the Tableau Server admin.
+This site setting is enabled by default if Tableau Online or Tableau Server is licensed with Data Management.
+Without Data Management, the site setting must be enabled manually for Tableau Server by the Tableau Server admin.

-In addition, if your site is licensed with the data management add-on, it’s possible to explicitly grant permissions for external assets.
+In addition, if your site is licensed with Data Management, it’s possible to explicitly grant permissions for external assets.

 For more information and details around permissions, see one of the following topics: